Carbon Offsetting (Climate Contribution): A short guide

 Introduction

 What exactly is climate contribution and how does it work?
-And more importantly, can climate contribution replace a company’s emission reduction commitments to become more sustainable?
+And more importantly, can carbon offsetting replace a company’s emission reduction commitments to become more sustainable?

 To bring clarity to these important questions and offer a thorough understanding of climate contribution, ClimateSeed has created a concise guide that showcases the proactive steps companies and organizations can take to make a meaningful impact towards achieving global net-zero emissions.